MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/register-with-azure.md

 ## Region availability

-Azure Stack HCI is currently supported in the following public regions.
-These regions support geographic locations worldwide:
+The Azure Stack HCI service is used for registration, billing, and management.
+It is currently supported in the following regions.
+These public regions support geographic locations worldwide, for clusters deployed anywhere in the world:

 - East US
 - West Europe
 - Southeast Asia

+This region supports Azure China:

 - China East 2

+This region supports Azure Government:

 - US Gov Virginia

 ## Register a cluster using Windows Admin Center